-- f) The stimulus package for the agriculture sector and agro-based industries (Tk.
-5000 crore credit line at the subsidised interest rate of 4.0 per cent) should give priority to those farmers who were most-affected such as vegetable farmers, poultry and chicken and egg producing SMEs.
-Local level agriculture and livestock offices should send a list of affected farmers to their concerned Ministries for necessary action - g) The Ministry of Finance may consider a number of fiscal measures for the affected agro-based industries which could include waiver of VAT at the domestic stage for the period March-June, 2020, deferred payment of quarterly advance income taxes till June, 2020 and payment of corporate taxes for FY2020 by instalments till March, 2021.
-These waivers could be continued in the FY2021 budget.
-Besides, companies which are incurring losses during FY2020 may be allowed to 'carry back losses' against the taxable profits for the two previous years: FY2018 and FY2019.
+- a) Considering the adverse financial situation facing particularly the cottage, micro and SMEs, MoF should consider raising tax exempted yearly turnover limit for SMEs from Tk.
+50 lakh to Tk.
+1.0 crore for FY2021. - b) The MoF may consider several fiscal measures for the affected SMEs which could include waiver of VAT at the domestic stage for the period July-September, 2020, deferred payment of quarterly advance income taxes for July-September quarter of FY2021 and payment of corporate taxes for FY2020 by instalments till March, 2021.
+Besides, companies which are incurring losses in FY2020 may be allowed to 'carry back losses' against taxable profits for the two previous years (FY2018 and FY2019).